dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Version 2
 ^^^^^^^^^

-This version debuted with Firefox 29 on desktop.
+This version debuted with Datalus 29 on desktop.

 A single property was introduced.